kubernetes/website/content/en/docs/setup/production-environment/tools/kubeadm/high-availability.md

     ```sh
     sudo kubeadm init --config=kubeadm-config.yaml --upload-certs
     ```
-    - The `--experimental-upload-certs` flag is used to upload the certificates that should be shared across all the control-plane instances to the cluster.
+    - The `--upload-certs` flag is used to upload the certificates that should be shared across all the control-plane instances to the cluster.
 If instead, you prefer to copy certs across control-plane nodes manually or using automation tools, please remove this flag and refer to [Manual certificate distribution](#manual-certs) section bellow.